-We identify and assess the risks of material misstatements of the financial statements due to fraud.
+We identified and assessed the risks of material misstatements of the financial statements due to fraud.
 During our audit we obtained an understanding of the company and its environment and the components of the system of internal control, including the risk assessment process and the management board's process for responding to the risks of fraud and monitoring the system of internal control and how the supervisory board exercises oversight, as well as the outcomes.
 We refer to section 4 of the Dutch Statutory Board Report for the management board's (fraud) risk assessment.

-We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment, as well as the code of conduct, whistle blower procedures and incident registration.
+We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment, as well as the code of business conduct and ethics, whistleblower policy and incident registration.
 We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness, of internal controls designed to mitigate fraud risks.